SouthWest Writers is proud to announce a Call for Submissions

 Contest Rules

-The overarching requirements of submissions are as follows, though individual categories may state exceptions or additional guidelines:
+The general requirements of submissions are as follows, though individual categories may state exceptions or additional guidelines:

-- A submission may be entered in only one category.
+• A submission may be entered in only one category.
+If a submission is entered in more than one category, it will be disqualified.

-- The author’s name must not appear anywhere in the entry (this includes the file name, title, header, and footer).
+• The author’s name must not appear anywhere in the entry.
+This includes the file name, title, header, footer, or within the body of the story, article, or poem.

 Categories